 Why would merchants charge their customers a fee to use credit cards?

-When retailers set up their computerized payment systems, they have a variety of options to choose from…Cash, credit, debit?
+When retailers set up their computerised payment systems, they have a variety of options to choose from…Cash, credit, debit?

 Banks and credit card companies charge a fee to merchants for the use of their payment methods.
 Especially in the case of smaller businesses, those fees can significantly impact the bottom line.
 This means it may be in the business’s best interests to charge a fee.